 Like many girls in the 90s (and for that matter, the previous six decades!)
-I grew up reading Nancy Drew.
-My library sported a long row of the classic yellow-bound editions, and my older sister and I would make our selections based on two things:
+I grew up reading Nancy Drew mysteries.
+My local library sported a long row of the classic yellow-bound editions, and my older sister and I would make our selections based on two things:

 - the title, and especially

 The scariest cover I could find was The Haunted Bridge, so that’s the one I checked out first.
 Unfortunately, I’d bit off more than I could chew; at that point it was the longest book I’d attempted besides Elsie Dinsmore.
 I quit and went back to reading American Girl books for a few months.
 When I tackled Nancy Drew again, I picked up The Mystery of the Glowing Eye.

 And this time I was completely, irrevocably, totally hooked for life.

 From then on my reading record was peppered with Nancy Drew books, squeezed in between required school reads.
 As long as I kept up with the school list, Mom didn’t mind how many Carolyn Keene books I checked out.

 As she was for thousands of other girls, Nancy Drew was a role model for me.
 I probably didn’t consciously realise it at the time, but looking back I’m glad I spent all those hours with a heroine so loyal, courageous, and resourceful.
 Well, there is one clear lesson the Nancy Drew books emblazoned in my 9-year-old mind: never trust the guy in the black sedan.